mbentley124/cse280/progress_report_11.md

 ### Cody Benkoski
 - Fixed https error on sites.
 - Worked on writing SQL to determine routes with Joe, and discussed how to parse it.
+  - Setup MySQL connector and appropriate java versions on machine.
 - Added indices on database to streamline routing queries.
+- Cleaning up the Git repo and trying to preemptively prevent a merge conflict.
+- Worked with Joe on the routing PoC.
+- Did work with iptables and NGINX to better secure the database instance.

-Estimated time allocated this week: 3 hours.
+Estimated time allocated this week: 6 hours.

 ### Hansen Lukman
 -